 Follow these simple steps to prevent excessive blinking in your child.

 - Avoid irritants: Minimize exposure to irritants, such as dust or pollution.
-Exposure to bright light s, even direct sunlight, may irritate your child’s sensitive eyes.
+Exposure to bright lights, even direct sunlight, may irritate your child’s sensitive eyes.
 Ask the child to wear protective glasses or other gear when they step outside.

 - Avoid eye strain: Help the children regulate activities that cause eye strain.
 Demarcate times for reading, writing, screen time etc., and ensure they take breaks in between.
 No screen time for babies less than two years of age.
 Also, ensure that the lighting inside the house is right for the eyes and not too bright or too dull.

 - Reduce stress and anxiety: Avoid putting pressure on the child in situations that stress them out.
-If the child has trouble handling anxiety or seem to get anxious in certain situations, talk to a child psychologist for ways to help them deal with it.
+If the child has trouble handling anxiety or seems to get anxious in certain situations, talk to a child psychologist for ways to help them deal with it.

 - Schedule outdoor playtime: Good overall health leads to good eye health too.
 Outdoor play ensures that children stay healthy and active, and it also keeps stress under control.
 Schedule outdoor play every day so that the child can do activities that do not strain the eyes.

 - Eliminate the risk of dry eyes: Proper diet helps avert dry eye problems.
-Add plenty of greens and omega 3 foods to their meals (11).
+Add plenty of greens and omega-3 foods to their meals (11).

 - Prioritize eye care: Wash the child’s eyes with clean, cold water frequently and clean the eyes as advised by the ophthalmologist.
 Avoid excessive scrubbing or rubbing.